 Problems most often found in large joints.
-These joints include knees, ankles, wrists, and elbows.If left-side joint is affected the right-side similar joint will not be affected.
-For example, if right knee is affected the left knee will be healthy.May also have swelling and pain at on the tendons and ligaments attached to the bone.
+These joints include knees, ankles, wrists, and elbows.If the left-side joint is affected, then the right-side similar joint will not be affected.
+For example, if the right knee is affected, then the left knee will be healthy.May also have swelling and pain at on the tendons and ligaments attached to the bone

 Symptoms common with

 Problems found most often in small joints of the fingers and hands.
 May also affect weight-bearing joints like the knees, hips, ankles, and feet.Joints on both sides of the body are affected.
 For example, if the left hand is affected, then the right hand will also be affected.